 EXPERIMENT WITH COLOUR AND COMBINE DIFFERENT STYLES

 Gone are the days when the kanekalon extension used for our box braids came only in black and brown.
-Now there are a lot of colours to pick from.
-Don’t be shy to experiment with these colours.
-Also, Any of the above mentioned styles can be combined or switched up for a different.
+Now there are a lot of colors to pick from.
+Don’t be shy to experiment with these colors.
+Also, Any of the above-mentioned styles can be combined or switched up for a different.
 Locs can be Ombré and bob as well as micro braids can be made with kinky hair.
 Faux locs can also be made with yarn and kanekalon.

 Don’t be scared to try new looks because life is too short to have boring hair.